Why is my diet important?

 Eating a well-balanced diet can help control your symptoms and keep you feeling as strong and fit as possible.
-A well balanced diet includes five key food groups.
-The ‘eatwell guide’ below shows these groups.
+A well-balanced diet includes five key food groups, shown below:

 Each of these food groups helps keep you and your lungs healthy:

 - Fruit and vegetables have vitamins and minerals that support your immune system to help you fight off chest infections.

 - Starchy carbohydrates give your body energy for breathing and everyday tasks.
 Choose high fibre or wholegrain versions, such as brown pasta and rice or wholemeal bread.
 They’ll make you feel fuller for longer, protect your heart and keep your bowels moving.

 - Protein helps to keep your muscles strong, including your chest muscles that help your ribs expand as you breathe.
 This helps you get the most out of exercise and pulmonary rehabilitation (PR).
 Protein is also important for your immune system.